Investment Philosophy: Fact vs. Fiction

 – Warren Buffet

 High fees drive incentives and create conflict.
 Do you get more value when you pay more?
-In the “active vs. passive” debate, expert pitchmen advisers sell the dubious virtues of “index beating funds” to justify high expense ratios and adviser fees for skill in fund selection.
+In the “active vs. passive” debate, expert pitchmen advisers sell the dubious virtues of “index beating funds” to justify high fund fees (expense ratios) and adviser fees for skill in fund selection.
 The pitch variations are many; the common theme touts some kind of proprietary advantage.
 Think about that one: an advantage over the rest of the highly educated, highly compensated, highly competitive, institutional dominated money management industry?
 We prefer the facts: in almost any given year 70% of active funds fail to beat their index; with time, this increases to 80%-90%.
 The skill is in the pitch; not in the “index beating funds” selection.